Mentor a Student

 To help you and your mentee get the most out of the program, we’ve developed the following program requirements:

-• Commitment to serve as a mentor during the eight-week summer program (June 3 – July 28).
+- Commitment to mentor during the eight-week summer program (June 1 – July 26).

-• Send an introductory email to your mentee prior to the program, and stay in touch throughout the summer.
+- Send an introductory email to your mentee before the program, and stay in touch throughout the summer.

 About the Program + TFAS Students

-The TFAS Mentor Program is designed to help provide a well-rounded Washington experience.
-Students will be matched with area professionals who can offer career guidance; review their resumes, share insider tips and offer general advice.
-Many of our students are looking to make connections in the Washington, D.C. area to expand their network.
+The TFAS Mentor Program is designed to help provide TFAS students with a well-rounded Washington experience.
+Students will be hand-matched with area professionals who can offer career guidance; review their resumes, share insider tips and offer general advice.
+Many of our students want to make connections in the Washington, D.C. area to expand their network.

-Students undergo a rigorous application process before being accepted into our programs.
+Students undergo a rigorous application process before being accepted into our Academic Internship Program.
 Most are upperclassmen and have an average GPA of 3.5.
 Our students are from campuses across the United States and abroad, ranging from small private colleges to large state universities.

 Students attend our Academic Internship Program which combines online coursework and professional development seminars with internships.
 Internship areas include: